 If you have disease or obstruction in your external or middle ear, your conductive hearing may be impaired.
 Medical or surgical treatment can probably correct this.

 An inner ear problem, however, can result in a sensorineural impairment or nerve deafness.
 In most cases, the hair cells are damaged and do not function.
 Although many auditory nerve fibers may be intact and can transmit electrical impulses to the brain, these nerve fibers are unresponsive because of hair cell damage.
-Since severe sensorineural hearing loss cannot be corrected with medicine, it can be treated only with a cochlear implant.
+Since severe sensorineural hearing loss cannot be corrected with medicine and hearing aids provide only limited benefit, it can be treated only with a cochlear implant.

 How Do Cochlear Implants Work?

-Cochlear implants bypass damaged hair cells and convert speech and environmental sounds into electrical signals and send these signals to the hearing nerve.
+Cochlear implants bypass damaged hair cells by converting speech and environmental sounds into electrical signals and send these signals to the hearing nerve, bypassing damaged hair cells.

-The implant consists of a small electronic device, which is surgically implanted under the skin behind the ear and an external speech processor, which is usually worn on a belt or in a pocket.
-A microphone is also worn outside the body as a headpiece behind the ear to capture incoming sound.
-The speech processor translates the sound into distictive electrical signals.
-These ‘codes’ travel up a thin cable to the headpiece and are transmitted across the skin via radio waves to the implanted electrodes in the cochlea.
+The implant consists of a small electronic device, which is surgically implanted under the skin behind the ear and an external speech processor, worn behind the ear or on the head.
+A headpiece is magnetically worn against the head to send signals to the internal device.
+The speech processor translates the sound into distinctive electrical signals.
+These signals travel up a thin cable to the headpiece and are transmitted across the skin via radio waves to the internal device, which then sends the signal to the implanted electrodes in the cochlea.
 The electrodes’ signals stimulate the auditory nerve fibers to send information to the brain where it is interpreted as meaningful sound.

 Who Can Benefit from an Implant?

-- Hearing (audiologic) evaluation: The audiologist performs an extensive hearing test to find out how much you can hear with and without a hearing aid.
+- Hearing (audiologic) evaluation: The audiologist performs an extensive hearing test as well as additional testing to determine how much you can hear with and without a hearing aid.

 - X-ray (radiographic) evaluation: Special X-rays are taken, usually computerized tomography (CT) or magnetic resonance imaging (MRI) scans, to evaluate your inner ear bone.